mitchtabian/FlutterPlayground/README.md

 # Day 12 (June 25)
 1. Saving data locally (token for authentication)
 2. Using providers to provide dependencies to other providers
+    - ex: Providing Auth token from a provider to other providers
     - `263.
 Using the ProxyProvider and Attaching the token...`
     - ChangeNotifierProxyProvider
 3.